TZacksEG/Crypto-Discord-bot/README.md

 # **ZCrypto BOT**
 ZCrypto Bot is a Crypto Technical Analysis Discord Bot.

+invite the bot to your discord server : https://bot.zcryptobot.com/

 # Features
 * Watches the BTC, ETH , LTC and other Crypto prices  every 20 secs
 * Price Alarm reminder